Ramón Villeda Morales International Airport

 The airport is named after Ramón Villeda Morales (1909–1971), who served as president of Honduras from 1957 to 1963.
-It is the major and busiest airport in Honduras, handling 1,270,997 passengers in 2023.
+It is the busiest airport in Honduras, handling 1,270,997 passengers in 2023.
 The airport also reported handling over 20,000 international and domestic flights annually.
 The airport provides short connections to tourist attractions such as La Ceiba, and the Caribbean beaches of Roatán and Tela.

 History

 The Ramón Villeda Morales International Airport was inaugurated in February 1965.
 This was because of the rapid growth of the population, and the difficulty for pilots to land at the old airport located in the Barandillas neighborhood in San Pedro Sula.
 In addition, a modernization of the air service was being carried out, and a new airport was necessary since the old airport had only a dirt runway and a small house that served as a terminal.

 In 1997, the current passenger terminal was inaugurated, built in a new location to the old one inaugurated in 1965.
 The airport was damaged in 1998 by Hurricane Mitch.

 In 2013, a remodeling of the passenger terminal began to improve the facilities and infrastructure of the airport.
 Air Europa started a route to Madrid using Airbus A330s in April 2017.
 This was Honduras's first direct link to Europe.
 The airport was damaged in 2020 by Hurricane Eta and Hurricane Iota, which submerged the airport, causing humanitarian flights to the country to be delayed.
 In August 2023, SAN (Servicio Aeroportuario Nacional) started a large remodeling of the airport.
 The project will cost $15 million (370 million lempiras) and will include new additions, such as an additional gate, and many parts of the airport will be expanded.